 Branding

-Modeled and skecthed on iPad using Procreate, and finalized in Adobe Illustrator for TableScapes, a small business table decorator.
+Modeled and skecthed on iPad using Procreate, and finalized in Adobe Illustrator for TableScapes: a small business table designer.

 The owner wanted a retro logo with hints of Audrey Hepburn and 1950’s mid-modern styling.
-The project required research, curation of Hepburn's movies, and library visits to browse magazines covers and reimagine her influence today.
+The project required research, curation of Hepburn's movies, and library visits to browse magazines covers and reimagine her influences today.
+Line art inspired by Al Hirschfeld.

-Project began with question: What are you known for and why?
-Through observation and discussion, answers emerged to fill in the gaps while exploring themes, trends, and insights.
+Project began with two questions: What are you known for and why?
+Through observation and close discussions, answers emerged to fill in the gaps, allowing exploration of themes, trends, and insights.

 Ultimate Frisbee

-“It's time to carve out a new paradigm and end the false narrative of what a sport should be…”
+“It's time to carve out a new paradigm and end the false narratives of what a sport should be…”

 Comic strip artist are more than humorist, they are also directors trying to illustrate the pace of their humor with timing and precision.
 How do they do this?
-With a dimensional container of some kind called a panel.
+They do it with dimensional containers called panels.

 “…panels, or square boxes surrounding comic strips, are very important aspects of rhythm…they show the order of the story through scenes…”